📘 MERCED COUNTY CEDS 2025–2030

 BHRS instability

-Inadequate transit
+Inadequate transit connectivity

 Housing mismatched to local wages

-Workforce gaps in trades and logistics
+Workforce gaps in trades, health tech, and logistics

 Opportunities

-UC Merced tech transfer
+UC Merced tech-transfer capacity

 Advanced manufacturing at Castle